-- of the DA that seeks consent for remediation.
-Council may require a Site Audit Statement (SAS) (issued by an NSW Accredited Site Auditor) during any stage of the investigation or remediation process. - 4.
-All investigation, reporting and identified remediation works must be in accordance with the NSW EPA's (now Office of Environment and Heritage) Guidelines for Consultants Reporting on Contaminated Sites and SEPP 55 Contaminated Land and relevant Council Policies. - 5.
-Prior to granting development consent, the Consent Authority must be satisfied that the site is suitable, or can be made suitable, for the proposed use.
-Remediation works identified in any RAP will require development consent prior to the works commencing. - 6.
-Council may require a Site Audit Statement (SAS) (issued by an NSW Accredited Site Auditor) to be provided at any stage of the contamination investigation, remediation or validation stages.
+- 4. All investigation, reporting and identified remediation works must be in accordance with the NSW EPA's (now Office of Environment and Heritage) Guidelines for Consultants Reporting on Contaminated Sites and Chapter 4 Remediation of land, SEPP-55- Contaminated Land and relevant Council Policies State Environmental Planning Policy (Resilience and Hazards) 2021. - Prior to granting development consent, the Consent Authority must be satisfied that the site is suitable, or can be made suitable, for the proposed use.
+Remediation works identified in any RAP will require development consent prior to the works commencing. - Council may require a Site Audit Statement (SAS) (issued by an NSW Accredited Site Auditor) to be provided at any stage of the contamination investigation, remediation or validation stages.